 Disclosure: This post contains affiliate links, which means if you purchase something through my link, I will earn a small commission.
 This does not affect the price you pay for the item.
 I only advertise products that I have used myself and would genuinely recommend.

 I bought The Way We Were over a year ago during a phase of buying lots of books from charity shops.
 The pretty cover and the synopsis appealed to me.
-There is an interesting reason why I ‘decided’ to read this book at this point in time!
-I recently made a ‘To be read’ jar and I picked it out of there, but at the same time, my friend also suggested I read it.
-You can read all about this synchronicity here.
+There is an interesting reason why I ‘decided’ to read this book at this point in time.
+I recently made a ‘To be read’ jar and I picked it out of there, but coincidentally, at the exact same time, my friend also suggested I read it!
+I was obviously supposed to read this book.

 What is The Way We Were about?